-Keeping on with the concept of building up a bond through communication, try talking back to your cat the next time she meows at you.
+Keeping on with the concept of building up a bond through communication, try talking back to your cat the next time they meow at you.
 Mimic what they say and see if you can get some sort of back-and-forth dialogue going.
 Let’s be honest: It might sound ridiculous, but you’ve had less intelligible conversations on social media.

 Sometimes at the end of an arduous work day or after a hellish commute home, playing properly with your cat can turn into more of a chore than an enjoyment.
 After all, the part of a play session that cats enjoy the most is the slow stalking of pretend prey, rather than just bombing about after whatever toy you’ve thrown across the floor for them.
-(Standard kitten going crazy exception applies.)
+(Standard kitten-going-wild exception applies.)

 So next time you’re getting a little frustrated because your cat doesn’t seem that into your attempts to engage her in a quick play session, step up and slow it down.
-They’ll thank you later.
-Possibly by not destroying a roll of toilet paper or knocking tchotchkes off a shelf.
+They’ll thank you later–possibly by not destroying a roll of toilet paper or knocking your tchotchkes off the shelf.